Medical referral and evaluation

 The primary goal of the medical examination is to assess your child’s overall state of health – physically, emotionally, and developmentally – and to reassure your child about what has happened to his or her body.
 Besides looking for any signs of abuse, the examiner will provide your child with a complete physical exam, much like a school or well-baby checkup.

 When sexual abuse is the concern, a special examination of your child’s genital area will be included.
 If there is concern about sexually transmitted disease, swabs of the genital area will be obtained.
 If there is evidence of abuse present, the examiner will fully document this for the investigators.
 When additional testing is necessary, this will be explained to both you and your child.
 In the event that a medical condition unrelated to the abuse is identified, the examiner will assist you in arranging further follow-up, if needed.
-If laboratory testing is completed, the nurse will call you when Sunflower House receives the results.
+If laboratory testing is completed, the nurse will call you when he/she receives the results.

 In most cases, the examiner will take pictures of your child during the medical evaluation.
 The examiner will explain the purpose of these pictures to you and your child.
 In all cases, the pictures are kept private and only the examiner has access to them.